Search

 • Convolution Layer: A convolution is the simple application of a filter to an input that results in an activation.
 The convolution layer has a set of trainable filters that have a small receptive range but can be used to the full depth of data provided.
 Convolution layers are the major building blocks used in convolutional neural networks.

-• ReLu Layer: ReLu layers, also known as Rectified linear unit layers, are activation functions applied to lower overfitting and build the accuracy and effectiveness of the CNN.
+• ReLu Layer: ReLu layers, or Rectified linear unit layers, are activation functions for lowering overfitting and building CNN accuracy and effectiveness.
 Models that have these layers are easier to train and produce more accurate results.

 • Pooling Layer: This layer collects the result of all neurons in the layer preceding it and processes this data.
-The primary task of a pooling layer is to lower the number of factors being considered and give streamlined output.
+The primary task of a pooling layer is to lower the number of considered factors and give streamlined output.

 Applications of Image Classification

-Some years ago, the primary use cases of image classification could be mainly found in security applications.
+Some years ago, security applications arose as the primary use cases of image classification.
 But today, applications of image classification are becoming important across a wide range of industries, use cases are popular in health care, industrial manufacturing, smart cities, insurance, and even space exploration.

 One reason for the surge of applications is the ever-growing amount of visual data available and the rapid advances in advanced computing technology.
 Image classification is a method of extracting value from this data.
 Used as a strategic asset, visual data has equity as the cost of storing and managing it is exceeded by the value realized through applications throughout the business.